cniblock/Project_1/README.md

 Home - landing page

-Header Image with company name and compant slogan
+Header Image with company name and company slogan
 A section explaining what the company does and who they are.
 A News section showing 4 top Law News stories - with links to external news pages